D1no/excalidraw-spectate/README.md

     });
 ```

-Blocking the `MOUSE_LOCATION` payload from the websocket would therefore be sufficient to hide the collaborators elements, also avoiding the need to decrypt the payload.
+Blocking the `MOUSE_LOCATION` payload from the websocket would therefore be sufficient to hide the collaborators elements; problem is that the data is encrypted.

+❌ The Problem: The whole payload is a binary blob and not a JSON object.
+So we cannot simply filter the payload via the chrome extension.
+We would have to encode and decode again.

 ### Changing Excalidraw, Access to API, Collab